-Iowa has an incarceration rate of 568 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than many wealthy democracies do.
+Iowa has an incarceration rate of 582 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than almost any democracy on earth.
 Read on to learn more about who is incarcerated in Iowa and why.

 Rates of imprisonment have grown dramatically in the last 40 years